 Tasting literally of nothing and with a firm almost furry texture, these ghastly toms are franky not worth the 70p I paid for them… But that’s such a reasonable price I remember thinking, staring down at them on the supermarket shelf.
 Whatever, I’m sure they’ll taste fine so I chuck them in my basket.
 NOOOOOOOO!
 Why do I always make the same mistake?!

-Well that’s an easy question, I’m always skint, so spending £2 on Taste The Difference tomatoes (even though they look devine and juicy) makes me wince ever so slightly, especially when I know I could buy four Snickers bars for the same price.
+Well that’s an easy question, I’m always skint, so spending £2 on Taste The Difference tomatoes (even though they look devine and juicy) makes me wince ever so slightly, especially when I know I could buy at least 4 Snickers bars for the same price.
 But as I chomp down on my sad, flavourless, sandwich, I realise my 70p tomatoes are duds.
-Perhaps tomatoes are just one of those foods you should spend the money on.
-I guess it wouldn’t kill me to eat a few less Snickers bars, cue sad face.
+Perhaps tomatoes are just one of those foods you should spend the money on?
+I guess it wouldn’t kill me to eat a few less Snickers bars – cue sad face.

-Anyway, so now I’m left with five, unripe, tomatoes so it’s either ruin my sandwiches for the rest of my days, or turn them into pasta sauce.
-Not only is it a great way to use up unwanted tomatoes but it makes enough sauce to jazz up your pasta dishes for the rest of the week.
+Anyway, so now I’m left with five, unripe, tomatoes so it’s either ruin my sandwiches for the rest of the week, or turn them into pasta sauce.
+Not only is this a great way to use up unwanted tomatoes but it makes enough sauce to jazz up your pasta dishes for the rest of the week.
 It’s easy, healthy and turns those rock hard tasteless toms into something rather splendid.
 Good times.

-Serves 2 / Makes one jar of pasta sauce / Takes 30-40 minutes
+Makes one jar of pasta sauce / Recipe serves 2 / Takes 30-40 minutes / V Vn*

 Make it vegan: Use vegan red wine and leave off the grated cheddar